-Part of the NINR Division of Extramural Science Programs (DESP), NINR Program Directors are scientists who oversee the conduct of research programs within specific science areas.
+Part of the NINR Division of Extramural Science Programs (DESP), NINR Program Directors are scientists who oversee the conduct of research programs within the NINR research portfolio.
 They are the main points of contact between NINR and the extramural research community, and serve as an advocate and resource for applicants and investigators seeking NINR research and training grants.

 Individuals are strongly encouraged to contact the Program Director in their area of interest to discuss proposed research projects and/or training opportunities.
 If you are interested in a topic area not identified, please contact any of the Program Directors listed below and they can direct you to the right person.

 Dr. Rasooly is the Acting Director of DESP.
 In this role, she is responsible for scientific leadership and overseeing policy and management for grants and contracts to support NINR research and training.
 Dr. Rasooly is also the Chief of the Office of Wellness, Technology, and Training, with interests in program evaluation and precision medicine.
 Her background is in genetics, genomics and policy issues related to sharing specimens and data from clinical studies.
 Prior to joining NINR, Dr. Rasooly was a Program Director and Deputy Division Director for the Division of Kidney, Urologic & Hematologic Disease at the National Institute of Diabetes and Digestive and Kidney Diseases.
 She also did policy work in NIH’s Office of Extramural Programs.
 Dr. Rasooly received her undergraduate degree from Harvard and her PhD in genetics from Michigan State University.
 She joined NIH after serving as an Assistant Professor at St. John’s University, a Visiting Professor at Johns Hopkins University and an Assistant Deputy Scientific Director for the Online Mendelian Inheritance in Man database.